kannan-ak/Today-I-Learnt/README.md

 # Today-I-Learnt
 ---

+##### 27-June-2022

+Back after a gap of 4 months.
+Some good news.

+Joined Arcesium as Reliability Engineering Lead!
+Lot to learn and lot to implement!
+Exciting times ahead.

+* Will be updating the TIL's in reverse chronological order with latest being at the top. *

+##### TIL
+- Open Telemetry in detail.
+Went through lot of tutorials and videos.
+- Fallacies of distributed computing - https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing#

+##########

 ##### TIL: 04-01-2022
 - TryHackMe: Registered to TryHackMe and did basic networking tutorials.
 - Comptia Security+ : GRC controls - Control categories, classifications.